 The word 'flisvos' sounds like the gentle murmur of the waves as they break on the beach...
 Here is a place to relax and let the cares of the world dissolve...
 The Vranakis brothers also have a few apartments and a couple of renovated houses close by so it is a good idea to see them for your accommodation needs.

-See below our map of Crete with beaches marked:
+See below our map of the island with beaches marked, including Frangokastello Crete:

 Enjoy the sounds of summer and the beach in this relaxing beach video of Frangokastello Beach, as you can see ideal for swimming, paddling, snorkelling and lazing.